-Chickpeas or garbanzo beans – also known as “that thing in hummus” – originated in the Middle East.
-Popular for their weight loss properties, chickpeas travelled to the rest of the world to become a prominent part of our everyday diet.
-Whether it’s in a salad or a dip, the nutty flavor of chickpeas can be a treat.
-They’re not only tasty but also a reservoir of essential nutrients.
-Here are some reasons to eat chickpeas on a regular basis.
+Chickpeas or garbanzo beans – otherwise called “that thing in hummus” – began in the Middle East.
+Well known for their weight reduction properties, chickpeas went to the remainder of the world to turn into a conspicuous piece of our ordinary eating regimen.
+Regardless of whether it’s in a plate of mixed greens or a plunge, the nutty kind of chickpeas can be a treat.
+They’re scrumptious as well as a store of basic supplements.
+Here are a few motivations to eat chickpeas all the time.

 A small cup of chickpeas can load you with energy and keep you satiated for a long time.
 They have a low energy density, which means fewer calories.
 Chickpeas are also high in fiber and protein, so they’ll fill you up and keep you from overeating.
 In fact, a study found that individuals who consumed chickpea had a healthy weight and were 53% less likely to be obese.
 A good trick for weight loss is to replace your mayonnaise dip with hummus.
 It’s not only more delicious but also healthier!

 If you have a high cholesterol level, you could be at an increased risk of heart disease.
 Research indicates that a diet rich in pulses like chickpeas can lower LDL or “bad cholesterol” without affecting the levels of HDL or “good cholesterol.”
 By removing cholesterol buildup and clearing clogged arteries, the soluble fiber in chickpeas can lower bad cholesterol levels and reduce your risk of heart disease.